 Why Buy A Heart Rate Monitor?

-When it comes to accuracy the chest straps have an upper hand over wrist bands.
-In fact, Polar H10 Heart Rate Monitor (Bluetooth HRM chest strap) is one of the Most Accurate Heart Rate Monitor available in the market.
+When it comes to accuracy, chest straps have an upper hand as compared to wrist bands.
+In fact, Polar H10 Heart Rate Monitor (Bluetooth HRM chest strap) is touted as one of the Most Accurate Heart Rate Monitor above $300 available in the market.
 Investing in a heart rate monitor that isn’t precise is the last thing that a professional sports person would like to do.
-It is, therefore, advisable to read chest strap heart rate monitor that cannot give you accurate readings.
+It is, therefore, advisable to read chest strap heart rate monitor reviews before choosing the correct one.

-Nowadays, the heart rate monitors are smartphone compatible and can be synced with your phone to get comprehensive workout information and analytics at the tip of your fingers.
+Nowadays, most heart rate monitors are smartphone compatible and can be synced with your phone to get comprehensive workout information and analytics at the tip of your fingers.
 Both the chest-strap HRMs and the wrist-based HRMs have smartphone compatible versions.
 One of the best heart rate monitors above 300$ with smartphone compatibility is Suunto Ambit3 Peak Hr Running Gps Unit.

 You can find smartphone compatible HRMs at a much lower budget range also, however, the ones that cost above $300 usually boast of extra features like displaying phone calls and notifications, in addition, to accurately reading your heart rate and other fitness parameters.
-Some of these devices can be attached to bikes and can act like ANT+ devices and send out cadence and speed data to the smartphone.
+Some of these devices can be attached to bikes and can act like ANT+ devices which send out cadence and speed data to your smartphone.
 However, it’s important to keep in mind that some smartphone apps can track the heart rates only through the chest-straps.

 Display and Ease of Use